kubewarden/community/general-technical-questions.md

 - Outline or link to the project’s architecture requirements?
 Describe how they differ for Proof of Concept, Development, Test and Production environments, as applicable.
 - Define any specific service dependencies the project relies on in the cluster.
 - Describe how the project implements Identity and Access Management.

+The project relies on the native Kubernetes [RBAC](https://docs.kubewarden.io/howtos/security-hardening#rbac) feature to control what each component can access.
+Because Kubewarden policies can access resources within the [cluster](https://docs.kubewarden.io/explanations/context-aware-policies), access control is implemented individually for each policy server, which serves as the engine where the policies are executed.
+Therefore, different policy servers running distinct sets of policies can have varying access permissions.
+Furthermore, policies must explicitly declare the resources they intend to access; all other resources are blocked by default.
+Additionally, policies have read-only access to these declared resources.

+The same principle applies to the [audit scanner](https://docs.kubewarden.io/explanations/audit-scanner), which audits the running resources in the cluster.
+Cluster operators can also define the service account used by the audit scanner to perform cluster-wide scans.

 - Describe how the project has addressed sovereignty.
 - Describe any compliance requirements addressed by the project.
 - Describe the project’s High Availability requirements.